You want smart political talk without the meltdowns?

 It should be a little bit better there, too.

-Um, they've got to bring things down there.
+They've got to bring things down there.

-Uh, Pennsylvania, your state is actually surprisingly doing surprisingly well.
+Pennsylvania, your state is actually surprisingly doing surprisingly well.

-Uh, and and just every red state is right up there, and every blue state is where it is, and it shouldn't really, you know, Tennessee, the easiest state for saving money, helped by the low cost of living, lack of an income tax.
+And it shouldn't really, you know, Tennessee, the easiest state for saving money, helped by the low cost of living, lack of an income tax.

-Uh Hawaii ranks last due to high living costs, declining employment growth, four straight years of of Biden inflation, followed by, you know, worries of you know where the economy is going, which we're going to get into in great specificity in detail here, but you know, there's a lot of rankings that the top five states all share the same characteristics, low living costs, uh below average tax burdens.
+Hawaii ranks last due to high living costs, declining employment growth, four straight years of Biden inflation, followed by, you know, worries of, you know, where the economy is going, which we're going to get into in great specificity and detail here.

-Uh, but there there are so many nice places that you can live in this country and live relatively inexpensively.
+But there are so many nice places that you can live in this country and live relatively inexpensively if you're smart with your money.

 I know that there's a desire to get this information.

-And a lot of reports since Jeffrey Epstein died that he had surveillance cameras set up all throughout his various properties, which would record any interactions that the guests would have with these uh uh underage girls and the allegations that they made, and there's absolutely zero information about what happened to the video tapes until today, and we did get this information.
+And a lot of reports since Jeffrey Epstein died that he had surveillance cameras set up all throughout his various properties, which would record any interactions that the guests would have with these underage girls and the allegations that they made.

 The FBI apparently has tens of thousands of videos related to Epstein's sexual crimes against young girls before releasing any of the information to the public.

-Uh got to give kudos to our friend John Solomon for breaking this story today.
+I've got to give kudos to our friend John Solomon for breaking this story today.

-We'll cover it tonight in more specificity in detail, but we now they have declassified a Biden memo that would allow the FBI and the feds to target Americans for quote non criminal behavior, and this is before, remember we went through the issue with Catholics and pro-life people and and parents being probed as at school board meetings.
+We'll cover it tonight in more specificity and detail, but we now, they have declassified a Biden memo that would allow the FBI and the feds to target Americans for, quote, non-criminal behavior.

-It's actually in the piece that she did, the breadth of the mandate disclosed when when Tulsi released a fully unredacted version of the prior administration's strategic implementation plan for countering domestic terrorism, and this is from June of 2021 and exposed for the first time The law enforcement and intelligence framework that led the FBI to monitor and probe conservative Catholics and
+The breadth of the mandate disclosed when Tulsi released a fully unredacted version of the prior administration's strategic implementation plan for countering domestic terrorism.

-parents who protested against some school board policies and justified homeland security to engage in censorship or debanking of Americans.
+And this is from June of 2021 and exposed for the first time the law enforcement and intelligence framework that led the FBI to monitor and probe conservative Catholics and parents who protested against some school board policies and justified Homeland Security to engage in censorship or debanking of Americans.

-Remember, we went through that as well, uh, considered to be, quote, political or potential enemies of the state.
+Remember, we went through that as well, considered to be, quote, political or potential enemies of the state.

-I mean, what we are learning about government corruption abuse of power is it takes your breath away.
+I mean, what we are learning about government corruption abuse of power is, it takes your breath away.

 But the Biden administration authorized federal law enforcement to target Americans engaged in, quote, concerning non-criminal behavior.